5ak1r/Tony_Timer/README.md

 It's very easy to use with only three commands as of right now.
 To use these commands you simply write them into a channel on your Discord server that the bot can see.

-!gettingon - start the timer
+!hoppingon - start the timer
 !on - stop the timer and display the time taken in seconds !busy - stop the timer, he's not getting on tonight 😭